hawkthorne/hawkthorne-journey/README.md

 #### Windows

-0. Be sure to complete the steps above to get started
+1. Be sure to complete the steps above to get started

-1. Assume "C:\Program Files\Love" is your love directory

-    and "C:\Users\Nimbus\Downloads\tmx2lua.windows" is your tmx2lua directory

-    and "C:\Users\Nimbus\Documents\GitHub\hawkthorne-journey" is your hawkthorne fork directory

 2. Install the most recent version of LÖVE - http://love2d.org

    a) add the love directory to the path

-        $ set Path=%Path%;C:\Program Files\Love
+        $ set Path=%Path%;<love directory>

     OR